Plug and Play Splitting Techniques for Poisson Image Restoration

-This work presented a novel approach, named PnPSplit+, for solving image restoration problems in presence of Poisson noise.
+This work presented a novel approach, named \pnp, for solving image restoration problems in presence of Poisson noise.
 The original idea of \cite{Setzer2012} is coupled with PnP strategy of substituting the proximal step on the regularization function with an off--the--shelf denoiser.
-In particular, for ensuring the convergence of the method a firmly non expansive denoiser has been employed in the PnPSplit+ scheme.
+In particular, for ensuring the convergence of the method a firmly non expansive denoiser has been employed in the \pnp scheme.
 The main contribution of this approach is to avoid the usage of an inner solver for the deblurring step, allowing the computation of solution to the inner problem via an explicit formula.
 This strategy showed remarkable performances, both in terms of quality measurements and computational time, in comparison to state of the art algorithms, and even in presence of high noise levels and when the blurring effect of the PSF is significant.

 The results are really promising, but nonetheless there are still several aspects to explore and improve.
-On the first hand, one should use a firmly non expansive denoiser which accept as input the noise level that should be set to $\beta\gamma^k$: in this way, the proposed PnPSplit+ scheme abides completely to the PnP framework.
-From the theoretical point of view, although the adaptive strategy for updating $\gamma$ proved to be really effective more theoretical insight should be investigated.
-Finally, a further generalization of the proposed approach can be done in the direction of Proximal Gradient Descent Ascent methods.
+On the one hand, {The adaptive strategy should be further investigated for both firmly non-expansive denoisers and those that do not satisfy convergence guarantees.
+In the latter case, the adaptive strategy may play a role in the convergence behavior of the method.
+Another aspect to be considered in future research is the employment of firmly non expansive blind denoising networks, that is networks trained for the noise removal with different standard deviations.
+A further research direction could consider the development of a suitable stopping criterion, aiming to avoid early stopping via the setting the of maximum number of iteration.} Finally, a further generalization of the proposed approach can be done in the direction of Proximal Gradient Descent Ascent methods.

-\paragraph{Acknowledgments.}This research has been partially performed in the framework of the MIUR-PRIN Grant 20225STXSB “Sustainable Tomographic Imaging with Learning and Regularization”, GNCS Project CUP E53C24001950001 “Metodi avanzati di ottimizzazione stocastica per la risoluzione di problemi inversi di imaging”, and CARIPLO project “Project Data Science Approach for Carbon Farming Scenarios (DaSACaF)” CAR\_RIC25ABENF\_01.
+\paragraph{Acknowledgments.}This research has been partially performed in the framework of the MIUR-PRIN Grant 20225STXSB "Sustainable Tomographic Imaging with Learning and Regularization", GNCS Project CUP E53C24001950001 "Metodi avanzati di ottimizzazione stocastica per la risoluzione di problemi inversi di imaging", and CARIPLO project "Project Data Science Approach for Carbon Farming Scenarios (DaSACaF)"CAR\_RIC25ABENF\_01.